YasseenRamadan2005/yasseenramadan2005.github.io/docs/_posts/2025-06-28-Optimzed-VM-Translator.markdown

 While this is a somewhat contrived example, it speak the core idea about writing optimal code.
 Our assembly is meant to be a reflection of our high level code.
 When writing high level code, we don't think in terms of pushes and pops; we think about expressions and assignments.
 So when parsing our VM code, we should identify groups that are either expressions, where the net stack count is +1, or assignments, where the net stack count is neutral.
 While I certainly have my complaints with HACK, there is one benefit makes this goal possible.
 In HACK, there is no "load" or "store" instruction really.
 A single instruction can read, do a calculation and write to memory all by itself.
 Take the instruction "M=D+M" as an example.
 This code read from RAM, adds the value to D register, and writes to RAM, all without even acknowledging the stack's existance!
 Furthermore, RAM addresses 13, 14 and 15 are free to be used as general pupose registers as well.

 Since I used Java for my implemention, I thought in terms of interfaces and abstract classes.
 There exists an interface called "VMInstruction" which has just one method, the decode() method, whose job is the generate the proper assembly code for that instruction.
 There is also a "PushGroup" abstract class, which not only implements VMInstruction but also has another method, the setD() method, whose job is to set the D register to its value.
-A PushGroup represents code that is net stack +1, meaning it's only single value.
+A PushGroup represents code that is net stack +1, meaning it represents only a single value.
 There are 5 definintions of a Push Group, one trivial and 4 recursive.
+In essense, we are building a tree where the Push and Pop instructions (as well as other cores types of VM instructions) are the leaves, and the PushGroups and VMInstructions are the branches.

 Our VM code is made up of Push and Pop Instructions, each of which contains an Address object.
 An Address can be trivial or non trivial, and also has a method which sets the M register to the address value, allowing us to use the D register as an accumulator.